NEMSLinux/nems-docs/misc/nemslinux-sourcecode.rst

 ======================

 Are you a coder or want to explore some of the things NEMS does under the hood?
-Perhaps you'd like to add some features or fix a bug.
-Or maybe you just found an issue that you'd like to report.
-This is all done through our GitHub repositories and the associated Issue trackers.
+Perhaps you'd like to *add some features* or *fix a bug*.
+Or maybe you're not a coder but would still like to *report a bug or issue* you've found.
+This is all done through our GitHub repositories and the associated Issue trackers. *Feature Requests* may also be submitted via the appropriate issue tracker.
+If unsure, please ask the community on our Discord server.

 NEMS Linux itself is a Linux distro built by pre-compiling several tools into a customized Debian server base.
 The features of NEMS is